Patrick McGuinness

-Patrick McGuinness (born 1968) is a British academic, critic, novelist, and poet.
-He is a professor of French and comparative literature at the University of Oxford, where he is fellow and tutor at St Anne's College.
+Patrick McGuinness (born 2 June 1968) is a British academic, critic, novelist, and poet.
+He is a professor of French and comparative literature at the University of Oxford, where he is a fellow and tutor at St Anne's College.

-He is a Chevalier in the Order of the Arts et Lettres, awarded by the French government, as well as a Chevalier in the Order of the Palmes académiques, and is a Fellow of the Royal Society of Literature, and was elected a Fellow of the Learned Society of Wales in 2011.
+He is a Chevalier in the Order of the Arts et Lettres, awarded by the French government, as well as an Officier in the Order of the Palmes académiques, and is a Fellow of the Royal Society of Literature, and was elected a Fellow of the Learned Society of Wales in 2011.

 Life

 McGuinness was born in Tunisia in 1968 to a Belgian mother and an English father of Irish descent from Newcastle-upon-Tyne.
 He grew up in Belgium and also lived for periods in Venezuela, Iran, Romania and the UK.
-He studied for a bachelor's degree in English Language and Literature at the University of Cambridge and a master's degree in American Studies (Ezra Pound and French Symbolism) at the University of York before going on to a DPhil in French theatre at the University of Oxford.
+He attended Clifton College in Bristol, before studying for a bachelor's degree in English Language and Literature at Downing College, Cambridge, and a master's degree in American Studies (Ezra Pound and French Symbolism) at the University of York before going on to a DPhil in French theatre at Magdalen College, Oxford.

 Work

 McGuinness's production is divided between literary criticism and fiction, memoir and poetry.
+In December 2025, while reviewing his book Ghost Stations in the Times Literary Supplement, Harry Eyres called him 'the closest British literature may have to WG Sebald, which is no mean feat'.
+Jonathan Keates in the Literary Review called McGuinness's writing 'a lantern for us to negotiate the shadows'.